jeffpar/pcjs.v1/blog/2015/02/23/README.md

 	there might be another date code on the bottom side, but if there is, it's not going to be too far apart from the one on the top and it's going to be slightly older.

-One good thing about my 80386-B1 CPU is that it's also marked with a "&Sigma;&Sigma;" (double sigma), which is how Intel marked parts that tested safe for 32-bit multiplication.
-Some 80386 CPUs suffered from a manufacturing defect that could occasionally result in multiplication errors; those that Intel caught were marked with "16 BIT S/W ONLY" instead of the double sigma.
+Fortunately, my 80386-B1 CPU is also marked with a "&Sigma;&Sigma;" (double sigma), which is how Intel marked parts that tested safe for 32-bit multiplication.
+Some 80386 CPUs suffered from a manufacturing defect that could occasionally result in multiplication errors; defective parts that Intel caught were marked with "16 BIT S/W ONLY" instead of the double sigma.

 The only other information I have about revision levels comes from a March 30, 1987 document titled "**80386-C0 STEPPING INFORMATION**":